ldn-softdev/Rpnn/README.md

 The last line though might be confusing, as it still facilitates two inputs (`1`, `1`) and a single output (`0`), so apply your discretion when using separators.

-If rpnn does not find a solution (fails to converge), then it does not dump its brains into the file (then you should adjust parameters, e.g.: increase epochs, alter target error, change topology, etc).
+If `rpn` does not find a solution (fails to converge), then it does not dump its brains into the file (then you should adjust parameters, e.g.: increase epochs, alter target error, change topology, etc).

 #### Trained mode
-To start `rpn` in a trained mode, you need to give it a parameter `-r` followed by the file name where rpn brains are (default is `rpn.bin`) in the trained mode `rpn` accepts the input lines the same way like in the _Learning mode_, only the figures on each line here are inputs only
+To start `rpn` in a trained mode, you need to give it a parameter `-r` followed by the file name where `rpn` brains are (default is `rpn.bin`) in the trained mode `rpn` accepts the input lines the same way like in the _Learning mode_, only the figures on each line here are inputs only
 (no target patterns this time)

 #### Hello World!
-_**Hello World!**_ task in the NN is the training of _XOR_ function (it's the simpliest task that requires a multi-perceptron to converge).
+_**Hello World!**_ task in the NN is the training of _XOR_ function (it's the simplest task that requires a multi-perceptron to converge).

 Topology for the `rpn` can be given using `-t` option followed by the perceptron sizes over the comma.
 E.g., to train `rpn` for the _XOR_ function, following topology is required: